Mythious/ClearBank-Test/README.md

 ### Test Description
-In the 'PaymentService.cs' file you will find a method for making a payment.
-At a high level the steps for making a payment are:

- - Lookup the account the payment is being made from
+Project covers the implementation requested for the ClearBank technical test.

+### Original Description
+- Solution must be able to build and have passing test
+- Conform to SOLID principles
+- Provide sufficient unit test and readability improvements
+- Ensure that the accounts can be looked up from the data base (Get)
- - Check the account is in a valid state to make the payment
+- Ensure that the accounts are in a valid state to make the payment
- - Deduct the payment amount from the account's balance and update the account in the database
+- Ensure that the accounts have a value deducted from the balance amount which is updated within the database.

-What we’d like you to do is refactor the code with the following things in mind:
- - Adherence to SOLID principals
- - Testability
- - Readability

-We’d also like you to add some unit tests to the ClearBank.DeveloperTest.Tests project to show how you would test the code that you’ve produced.
-The only specific ‘rules’ are:

- - The solution should build.
- - The tests should all pass.
- - You should not change the method signature of the MakePayment method.

-You are free to use any frameworks/NuGet packages that you see fit.

-You should plan to spend around 1 to 3 hours to complete the exercise.
+### Implementation Changes
+- Implemented infrastructure abstraction due to the irrelevancy of the programming test.
+Abstraction sits at this layer
+- Implemented a primary and secondary failover for the database connections that could be implemented within the infrastructure layer at a later date.
+- Implemented validation rules for the service class that is highly extendable to adhere to SOLID principles.
+This now validates on the presumption only one payment scheme is valid at a single time.
+- Implemented addition service class to ensure adherence to single reponsibility regarding account balance deduction
+- Implemented unit test capacity using Moq, Shouldly and XUnit that covers negative and positive pathways within the application
+- Implemented small refactoring work to the structure to improve the locational readability of the files

+### Time Constrained Changes
+- I would have liked to further expand and simplify the unit test strategy to ensure it covers more edge case scenarios and some exploratory testing routes
+- Project structure would additionally been ideally organised further to adhere to a set architectural pattern such as DDD or N-Tier.
+This was I felt outside the scope of the task, but some small movements towards it have been made.
+- I would like to have implemented better safety around the tenant control on the primary and secondary database connections.